Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: A Model for self-avoidant Memory

 where $c$, $t$ and $\Omega$ are re-used for their non-dimensional versions for convenience.
 We have mapped the dimensional parameters as follows: $D\rightarrow \mu=\frac{DT}{R^2}$, $\alpha \rightarrow \phi = \frac{\alpha R^2}{2\pi}$, $\beta \rightarrow \nu =\frac{\beta T }{2\pi R}$, and $\sigma \rightarrow \epsilon=\frac{\sigma T}{R^2}$.

 We note that a typical time scale for the diffusion equation is $T=\frac{L^2}{D}$.
 Although traditional, this choice would prevent us from seeing directly the effects of changing $D$, which encodes the memory timescale.
 Increasing diffusivity would contract time such that the past-history wake of the particle would adjust to decay at the same rate.
-Thus, to observe the effects of this memory-encoding diffusivity, we choose to fix the stochastic diffusivity $\epsilon =0.75^2$, thereby choosing $T=0.75^2 \frac{R^2}{\sigma}$, and focus this study on the deterministic parameters $\mu$ and $\nu$ relative to the noise.
+Thus, to observe the effects of this memory-encoding diffusivity, we choose to fix the stochastic diffusivity $\epsilon =0.75^2$, thereby choosing $T=0.75^2 \frac{R^2}{\sigma}$.
+Keeping the value of $\sqrt{\epsilon}$ fixed at $\frac{3}{4}$ was a convenient choice made to maintain balance between the stochastic effects, controlled by $\sqrt{\epsilon}$, and the deterministic effects of swimming as well as self-avoidant memory, controlled by $\nu$ and $\mu$.

 We can simplify the system by taking the Fourier transform and solving the PDE \eqref{eq:nondim coupled PDE} on an infinite domain, $\Omega = \mathbb{R}^2$, explicitly.
 Incorporating this solution into the SDE \eqref{eq:nondim coupled SDE} we arrive at the mathematically equivalent system for the particle in an infinite domain